dekubu/panamax/README.md

   wait: 2
 ```

 When `limit` is specified, containers will be booted on, at most, `limit` hosts at once.
-MRSK will pause for `wait` seconds between batches.
+PNMX will pause for `wait` seconds between batches.

 These settings only apply when booting containers (using `pnmx deploy`, or `pnmx app boot`).
-For other commands, MRSK continues to run commands in parallel across all hosts.
+For other commands, PNMX continues to run commands in parallel across all hosts.

 ## Hooks